taylorhayduk/taylorhayduk.github.io/_posts/2015-9-08-Tree_Recurstion.md

 In our combos function we taken in one parameter, arrayOfArrays.
 We then create an empty results array to store each combo.

-Next we have our recurse function that takes in an array called 'current' and an array index.
-We will use the 'current' array to build each combo and our arrIndex to keep track of which array in the arrayOfArrays we are currently on.
+When creating a recursive function, you need a base case and a recursive case.
+Our base case will push the current combo to the results array when we have incremented thru all interior arrays.
+Our recursive case will go thru the current array, add each element to combo and (for each element) call the recursion again while incrementing arrIndex.

-On each recursive pass, we iterate thru the elements in the 'arrIndex' array and each element to the 'current' array.
-We then pass this new combo to the recursive function and increment the arrIndex by 1.
-Once our arrIndex has passed the length of the arrayOfArrays, we can return the combo.
+Finally, we return the results array that holds all our combos.

 {% highlight ruby linenos %}
 var recursiveMeal = [
   ['salad','chips','popcorn shrimp'], // Starter
   ['steak','shrimp & grits','tofu','hamburger'], // Main Course
-  ['ice cream', 'apple pie', 'peach cobbler', 'rootbeer float']  // Dessert ];
+  ['ice cream', 'apple pie', 'peach cobbler', 'beer']  // Dessert ];

 var combos = function(arrayOfArrays) {
   var results = [];
-  var recurse = function(current, arrIndex) {
+  var recurse = function(combo, arrIndex) {
     // BASE CASE
     if (arrIndex >= arrayOfArrays.length) {
-      results.push(current);
+      results.push(combo);
     }
     // RECURSIVE CASE
     else {
       arrayOfArrays[arrIndex].forEach(function(element){
-        recurse(current.concat(element), arrIndex+1);
+        recurse(combo.concat(element), arrIndex+1);
       });
     }
   };